tomfyfe85/turtle_power_pizzeria/multi_class_recipe_template.md

 """
-Given a menu is initialized, Menu#view should return a formatted version Of the menu which is nice to read
+X - Given a menu is initialized, Menu#view should return a formatted version Of the menu which is nice to read
 """
 menu = Menu()